Creation of the Selma to Montgomery National Historic Trail

 The March Route

-The 54-mile trail follows the historic march by beginning at the Brown Chapel AME Church in Selma and crossing the Edmund Pettus Bridge.
+The 54-mile trail follows the historic march, beginning at the Brown Chapel African Methodist Episcopal (AME) Church in Selma and crossing the Edmund Pettus Bridge.
 As they crossed the bridge, the nonviolent marchers were stopped and beaten by law enforcement officers in what came to be known as “Bloody Sunday” on March 7th, 1965.
 Outraged protesters from around the country joined the marchers for a subsequent five-day march that began in Selma on March 21st, 1965, this time with state and federal law enforcement protection.

 Guided Talks & Tours